felipelino/java-hands-on/README.md

 * `Open as Project` with IntelliJ selecting the `pom.xml`
 * Optionally you can set to download dependencies automatically when pom is updated.
 * Run the class with annotation `@SpringBootApplication` as a Main application.
+* If fail comment dependency spring-cloud-stream in `pom.xml`
 * If everything is OK in output log will appear:
 ```
 Started HandsOnApplication in 7.079 seconds (JVM running for 8.001)
 ```
 * Stop application

+*Tip*: Add the two previous CQL scripts to create the Keyspace and other to create the table in the folder `src/main/resources/cql` so you can use them in integration tests.

 ## About Maven and Edit POM